-Check out the Creating Dashboard Views FAQ for more info on adding a new view to LibAnswers.
+Check our FAQ on Creating Dashboard Views for more info on adding a new view to LibAnswers.

 By default, the Dashboard will display a list of all new and open tickets (regardless of the owner).
 But let's say you only want to view new tickets or just open tickets that you own -- that way, you don't have to wade through a long list of open tickets just to find the ones that need your attention.

 One way to do this is by filtering the list of open tickets.
 You can filter by:

 - Tickets in a specific queue or queues (you can select more than one at once if you have access to multiple queues)

 - Source: The source of the ticket (e.g., email, SMS, LibChat, etc.).

 - Status: The current status of the ticket.

 - The owner of the ticket (or unclaimed tickets)

 - Name: The patron's name.